 After running this command, you will be prompted to review the available updates and confirm the installation process.
 It is essential to review the updates carefully before proceeding to ensure that you are aware of any changes that will be made to your system.

 How to Remove Draw.io

 To remove Draw.io from your Manjaro Linux system, you can use the pamac package-management helper in the terminal.
 Follow these steps to remove Draw.io:

 Open the terminal and enter the following command to begin the process of removing Draw.io from your Manjaro Linux system:

 sudo pamac remove drawio-desktop-bin

 Upon entering this command, the Draw.io package will be completely removed from your Manjaro Linux system.

 To remove any unused files or packages that may be taking up space on your Manjaro Linux system, you can use the following command:

 After running this command, any orphaned packages no longer needed on your Manjaro Linux system will be removed, helping to free up space and keep your system running smoothly.

-If you previously enabled AUR on your Manjaro system and later decided that you no longer want to use it, you can disable it by running the following command in the terminal:
+Suppose you previously enabled AUR on your Manjaro system and later decided you no longer want to use it.
+In that case, you can disable it by running the following command in the terminal:

 sudo sed -Ei '/EnableAUR/s/^/#/' /etc/pamac.conf